Volta Charging

 Volta Charging was an American electric vehicle infrastructure company.
 As of September 2021, the company had installed more than 2,000 charging stations in twenty-three U.S. states.

-Volta charging stations are compatible with all major plug-in hybrid and battery electric vehicle types in the United States and have a digital screen featuring advertisements.
-Generally, charging a vehicle at a Volta station is free, because Volta is supported by advertisements.
+Volta charging stations were compatible with all major plug-in hybrid and battery electric vehicle types in the United States and had a digital screen featuring advertisements.
+Generally, charging a vehicle at a Volta station was free, because Volta was supported by advertisements.

 On March 31, 2023, Shell USA acquired the company for approximately $169 million.

-On August 6th, 2025 Adexchanger reported that on Monday August 4th, 2025 Shell had informed Volta Employees that it would shut down the company and dismantle all charging stations by the end of the year.
-190 Employees would be let go and some would have an opportunity to apply for jobs at Shell.
+On August 4, 2025, Shell informed Volta employees that it would shut down the company and dismantle all charging stations by the end of the year; instead Volta was acquired by Australian company Jolt in November 2025.

 History

-Volta Charging was founded in Hawaii in 2010 by Scott Mercer and Chris Wendel.
+Volta Charging was founded in Hawaii in 2010 by Scott Mercer, Christopher Ching, Michael Menendez, and Chris Wendel.
 Leonardo DiCaprio was an early investor in the company.